NBAA: FAA Registry Shutdown Has GA Stalled

 Key Takeaways:

-• A primary cause is the closure of the FAA Registry in Oklahoma City, preventing the renewal of over 10,000 monthly expiring aircraft registrations.
+• The closure of the FAA Registry in Oklahoma City has halted the purchase, sale, and production of all new general aviation aircraft and parts, as well as preventing the renewal of over 10,000 monthly aircraft registrations.

-• This situation jeopardizes countless jobs, America's economy, infrastructure, and critical services such as medical transport, mail delivery, and firefighting.
+• This situation jeopardizes countless jobs, the American economy, infrastructure, and critical services like medical transport, mail delivery, and firefighting that rely on business aviation.

 See a mistake?
 Contact us.